Baksonator/fat12/README.md

 In order to see how the "file system" works, you can create your own Unit tests or just run and analyze the existing ones.
+There is also a graphical representation of the system implemented using Swing.